Part of National Museums Liverpool

 Grayson has designed many of Claire’s outfits himself, but every year the fashion students at London’s Central St Martin’s take part in a competition to design new dresses for her and Grayson encourages them to make the dresses as bizarre and exciting as they can.

-You will be able to see a variety of these dresses made for Grayson in the display, as well as items from his personal wardrobe.
+A variety of these dresses made for Grayson were included in the display, as well as items from his personal wardrobe.

 Walker Art Gallery

 William Brown Street, Liverpool L3 8EN